pkill37/cnn-transfer-learning/README.md

 # MSc

-The MSc thesis by Fábio Maia who developed a comprehensive study and comparison of transfer learning techniques applied to binary classification of skin lesions.
+A comprehensive study and comparison of transfer learning techniques applied to binary classification of skin lesions.

 ## Environment